chriscamacho/Jgles2/readme.md

-LWJGL is a fantastic library to use and it makes a great "driver" layer for higher level libraries such as libGDX, however it's not "pure" GLES 2.0 obviously if there is an identical function in GL 1.0 and GL 2.0 you're not going to duplicate so you end up having to use GL10 and GL20 static classes (and sometimes you forget what lives where) At the time of reading LWJGL's GLES2.0 classes are not included in the binary download.
+LWJGL is a fantastic library to use and it makes a great "driver" layer for higher level libraries such as libGDX, however it's not "pure" GLES 2.0.
+Obviously if there is an identical function in GL 1.0 and GL 2.0 you're not going to duplicate.
+So you end up having to use GL10 and GL20 static classes (and sometimes you forget what lives where) At the time of writing LWJGL's GLES 2.0 classes are not included in the binary download.